limikael/yaed/README.md

     });
 ````

-That is, it will pass an event object to the listening function looking like this:
+That is, it will pass an event object to the listening function that looks like this:

 ````
     {